 In other words, is there a match-making component to help authors find beta readers?

-Today: You need to bring your own beta readers.
+The answer is no, you need to bring your own beta readers.
 In our experience, most people who have gotten to the finished-manuscript stage have collected a handful of friends or family who act as beta readers already.
 What they do is email files back and forth, and the author painstakingly stitches together feedback.
 That’s what we did in the past, and we hated it, which is why we made this app :)

 Can anyone search for and find my book on beta books?